Should I Manage My Music Career As A Singer/Songwriter?

-- whether I think they should be looking for a manager yet
+- Do I think they should be looking for a manager yet?

 In this article, I shall attempt to answer all of these points, one by one.
-Keep in mind, that if you decide to manage yourself, all of the following points will be part of YOUR agenda.
+Keep in mind, that if you decide to manage own music career, all of the following points will be part of YOUR agenda.
+It is YOUR music career.
+The buck stops with you and it takes a significant effort to stay informed about all that you need to be informed about!

 Finding A Good Manager

-A good manager can be very hard to find.
+Your manager will have a massive impact on your music career.
+Good or bad, their work has a direct influence on your ability to be successful.
+A good manager can be very hard to find, for a number of reasons.
 That is because managing a person is a risky business.
 It means that this person is willing to put their own reputation on the line, because they believe so much in the artist they are representing.
 Think about this!
-It's almost like agreeing to co-sign a mortgage on a house for a friend!
+It’s almost like agreeing to co-sign a mortgage on a house for a friend!
 They are betting that you have enough talent that you can make it all the way to the top; taking in at least enough money to provide a good living for both you and them!

 A manager will first take a good hard look at you before beginning to market you to a record company (A & R people) or publishing houses.
 They will help you define your look, your stage style, and even refine the direction your music is taking.
 They will make phone calls, if necessary to producers, record execs, promoters, and even club managers (a good manager knows lawyers, recording execs, publishers, and the lot).
 Sometimes, they can be there for you just to offer an opinion.